NDevTK/infra/doc/users/services/commit_queue/index.md

 ## What (is it)?

-It's a service (aka a bot) that commits rietveld changes for you, instead of your directly committing the change.
+It's a service (aka a bot) that commits rietveld changes for you, instead of you directly committing the change.
 We support a wide variety of projects already and can support your project too (see [internal docs]).

 For enabled projects, we display a CQ checkbox/button on Rietveld interface.